Punvireakroth/Git-GitHub/README.md

 ## git add

 As I Mention above untracked files are files that git doesn't tracking yet so to make git track those file we need to use `git add "filename"`

+## git diff

+After we added files to the staging area.
+But we have typed and make changes after that so if we wanna know the difference between the working directory and staging area we can use `git diff filename`

+## git commit

+When we use `git commit` we finally store the files in staging area to the repository. it mean we save change a version we satisfy with.